Dante's Cove: Production

 The first season was shot in the Turks and Caicos Islands on 35 mm film.
 Initially intended to be three episodes, the footage was re-edited and packaged as an 84-minute first episode and a 106-minute second episode.
 These originally aired in the fall of 2005.
+The historic Turks Head Inne, built in 1830, served as the set for the Hotel Dante in the first season, while many outdoor shots were filmed on Duke Street, and the Grand Turk Lighthouse.

 The second season was shot on the north side of Oahu in Hawaii in the spring of 2006.
 Shooting took place near the filming location of Lost; the cast and crew of the two shows socialized during the shoot.
 The change in locale and obvious change in sets was for the most part ignored within the series, though actress Tracy Scoggins was given a line about "what a fresh coat of paint can really do."
 Behind the scenes, however, the change led to shifts in the shooting schedule, notably changes in the number of night scenes filmed because of curfew issues and restrictions imposed.
 The season was shot entirely on high definition videotape.
 It was originally intended to be six one-hour episodes, but episodes five and six were condensed into a single one.
 The season aired in the fall of 2006.
+The Sullivan Estate, a private luxury spa in Pupukea, served as the set for the Hotel Dante and the bar H2Eau during season 2.
+The Tropical Rush surf shop in Haleiwa was a real location and was also used frequently for filming in both seasons 2 and 3.

 A third season of five one-hour episodes, again filmed in Hawaii, aired in the fall of 2007.
+After the destruction of the Hotel Dante and half of the island of Dante's Cove between seasons 2 and 3, the cast moves into Grace's second home, which was filmed at the Hale Aloha Estate, a private vacation home in Mokuleia.
+Many outdoor scenes, including the new H2Eay bar were filmed at Moli’i Gardens in Kualoa Ranch.